Quizás (album): Making of Quizás

 Enrique Iglesias wrote or co-wrote every track on the album and co-produced several of the tracks with the exception of "Tres Palabras" and the cover version of "La Chica de Ayer" originally recorded by Nacha Pop.
 Iglesias was the executive producer of the album alongside best friend Andrés Restrepo.
 The title track of the album talks about Iglesias' strained relationship with his father.
 The album was released on 17 September 2002.

 Commercial performance

 Quizas topped the Billboard Latin Albums Chart, debuting at No. 1 and shot to No. 12 on the Billboard 200, the highest position for a Spanish album at the time and fastest-selling Spanish album in five years.
 All three singles released from the album ("Mentiroso", "Quizás" and "Para Qué La Vida") topped Billboard's Hot Latin Tracks Chart.
 In Spain however the first single "Mentiroso" was not released.
 In its place, the song "La Chica de Ayer" was released as promotional single.
 The album also entered at 200 on the UK album charts, the highest entry for a Spanish album that year as well as performing well across Latin America going platinum in counties like Mexico and Argentina.
-The album has sold 1 million copies worldwide.
+The album sold over a million copies worldwide by the end of 2002.